team20/2023-Logger/README.md

  ```

 ## Stopping Logger/Visualizer
-- Press the "Stop" button (shown as a red rectangle) in VSCode or
+- Press the "Stop" button (a red rectangle) in VS Code or
 - In TERMINAL, press the C key while holding down the Ctrly key.